brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

 ## Automating end-to-end (#end-to-end)

-So that brings us to my latest stack at Crunchy, where having learnt from old mistakes, I was determined to build something not only accurate, but also fast, fluid, and as automatic as it could be.
+So that brings us to the latest stack at Crunchy, where having learnt from more than a few old mistakes, I determined to build something not only accurate and useful, but also fast, fluid, and as automatic as it could be.

 Here's how it works:

 * Go's HTTP primitives are very low level, so we built a light framework on top of them that's capable of defining endpoints, and also knows what requests, responses, and status codes they're expected to return.

+    ``` go
+    type NetworkListEndpoint struct {
+        *apiendpoint.APIEndpoint
+    }

+    func (e *NetworkListEndpoint) Materialize() apiendpoint.APIEndpointer {
+        return &NetworkListEndpoint{
+            &apiendpoint.APIEndpoint{
+                Public:            true,
+                Method:            http.MethodGet,
+                Route:             "/networks",
+                Request:           &NetworkListRequest{},
+                Response:          &apiresource.NetworkList{},
+                ServiceHandler:    func(svc interface{}) interface{} { return svc.(NetworkService).List },
+                SuccessStatusCode: http.StatusOK,
+                Title:             "List networks",
+            },
+        }
+    }
+    ```

 * Along with a reflect package, Go's standard library ships with [one that can read docstring comments](https://pkg.go.dev/go/doc) on structs and fields, used to generate Godoc.
 We take advantage of it to have docstrings on structs for endpoints, requests, and responses act as canonical documentation for OpenAPI and doc.